johnwalicki/TJBot-ChatBot-NodeRED-Workshop/README.md

 ## Build a Universal Translator with Watson
-Import this flow from [github](flows/TJBot-ChatBot-NodeRED-UniversalTranslator.json)
+Import this flow from [github](flows/TJBot-ChatBot-NodeRED-UniversalTranslator.json) into the Node-RED editor on your TJBot Raspberry Pi.

 1. Combine the three flows to build a simple Universal Translator.
 2. Just paste in your API Keys!